ResearchComputing/Documentation/docs/cloud/aws/budget-actions/budget-actions.md

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/docs/cloud/aws/budget-actions/images/2.png)

-5. Choose ‘Budget scope’ to ‘All AWS services’ and choose ‘Next’
+5. Choose ‘Budget scope’ and select the services you would like in scope.
+For this example we will choose 'All AWS Services' and choose ‘Next’

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/docs/cloud/aws/budget-actions/images/3.png)